Joe Harper (American football)

 A native of Glendale, California, Harper attended the University of California, Los Angeles (UCLA), where he lettered in football for three seasons, from 1956 to 1958.
 He was co-captain of the 1957 UCLA Bruins football team.
 Harper graduated from UCLA in 1959 and spent one season coaching at his alma mater, as an assistant for the freshmen football team.
-He moved on to Riverside City College before serving as line coach at the University of California, Santa Barbara in 1962.
+He spent the 1960 season as head football coach at Riverside City College in Riverside, California before serving as line coach at Colorado State University in 1961 and the University of California, Santa Barbara in 1962.
 From 1963 to 1967 Harper worked as an offensive line coach at the University of Colorado Boulder under Eddie Crowder.
 Harper was hired as the head football coach at Cal Poly in February 1968.
 That July he was appointed as the school's athletic director.